james-sorrell/reinforcement_learning/README.md

 > Introduction

+I've written a large amount of Q-Learning based examples in PyTorch in the atari/pytorch repository.

-In this repository I have re-written a large number of examples from Lazy Programmers repository, specifically RL2 and RL3 into Tensorflow 2. https://github.com/lazyprogrammer/machine_learning_examples
+I have re-written a large number of examples from Lazy Programmers repository, specifically RL2 and RL3 into Tensorflow 2. https://github.com/lazyprogrammer/machine_learning_examples

-These re-implementations are not perfect and I would encourage anybody to have a go optimising hyper-parameters and making modifications!
+The code in this repository is not perfect, it's for learning purposes and the goal is not to create production level code.

 > Tools